chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

           source_url 'https://github.com/chef-cookbooks/chef-client'

    * - ``suggests``
-     - For information only; not used outside this file. |metadata rb suggests| For example:
+     - For information only; not used outside this file. |metadata rb suggests|

+       .. note:: When running automated tests using |foodcritic|, this setting will trigger FC052.

+       ForFor example:

        .. code-block:: ruby